ALF28Dev/Order-Book-CPP/README.md

 # Order-Book-CPP
 ![GNU Plot of Order book](./images/example-orderbook-chart.png)

 Hey everyone, thank you for taking the time to view this repository.
 This is my C++ based order book project, which I used as an opportunity to learn some basic C++ and fundamental concepts related to market microstructure.
 The project aims to replicate core functionalities of one of the cornerstone components of an exchange: the order book.
-I used the included [LOBSTER](https://lobsterdata.com/) readme txt file to learn about what information is associated with every order in an order book on an exchange.
+I used the included [LOBSTER](https://lobsterdata.com/) readme txt file to learn about what information is associated with every order in an order book on an exchange. *Additional Note: This project isn't yet a low latency project*

 ## Book Structure